Social Links

 Short Bio

 Comfort Cat is an NYC-based singer songwriter, backed by Jason Laney on Keys and Dan Veksler on bass/guitar.
 She has received two grants from Staten Island Arts for recorded music, and is supported by a Patreon community.
-She is also a teaching artist and violin instructor in multiple boroughs of the Greater NYC area.
+She is also a teaching artist and violin instructor in Greater NYC.
+Their latest album is meow (released November 2022) – click here to listen to it on your preferred service.
+A zine version of meow is also available on Bandcamp.

 Band Members

-Comfort Cat created her name around 2014, when she decided she was tired of being introduced on stage with her legal name, which frequently gets butchered.
+Comfort Cat created her name around 2014 when she realized how much she hated her former name.
 As a songwriter, Comfort Cat primarily performs with a guitarlele, a six-stringed instrument with the same intervals as a guitar but tuned up by a perfect fourth.
+Her main instrument is actually the violin.

-Comfort Cat has a unique voice, which frequently switches from gritty to clear within the same song.
-Her voice has been compared to Karen O, PJ Harvey, Björk, Kate Bush, Janis Joplin, Tiny Tim, and others.
-Her genre occasionally resembles folk, loosely bordering on musical theater.
-She has been also been described as anti-folk.
+Comfort Cat’s voice has been compared to Karen O, PJ Harvey, Björk, John Lennon, Kate Bush, Janis Joplin, Tiny Tim, and others.
+It has also been described as genderless, neither female nor male, but simply human.

-Prior to their current lineup, Comfort Cat has had prior members, who continue to be friends with the band, including jenno snyder and Thomas Bones.
+Comfort Cat’s prior members continue to be friends with the band, including jenno snyder and Thomas Bones.
 Comfort Cat has also collaborated with electronic musician Caleb Lowrey on the track, The N.P.C.
+Comfort Cat’s latest album, meow, includes talent from Darrell Smith, Steph Federico, Chris Sauter, and Billy Senko.

 Shows & Accomplishments